Create and edit tables using solution explorer

-You can easily create an entity using the Power Apps portal for most common situations, but not all capabilities are implemented there.
-When you need to meet the requirements described in Create and edit entities in Common Data Service, you can achieve them by creating or editing entities using the Solution Explorer.
+You can easily create a table using Power Apps (make.powerapps.com for most common situations, but not all capabilities are implemented there.
+When you need to meet the requirements described in Create and edit tables in Microsoft Dataverse, you can achieve them by creating or editing tables using the Solution Explorer.

 Open solution explorer

-Part of the name of any entity you create is the customization prefix.
+The customization prefix is part of the name of any table you create.
 This is set based on the solution publisher for the solution you’re working in.
-If you care about the customization prefix, make sure that you are working in an unmanaged solution where the customization prefix is the one you want for this entity.
+If you care about the customization prefix, make sure that you are working in an unmanaged solution where the customization prefix is the one you want for this table.
 More information: Change the solution publisher prefix

 Navigate to an unmanaged solution